PhilipEskins/beepboop/README.md

 ## Description

 _This website accepts a number from the user, optional name (default is Dave), and which order they'd like the display sorted in.
+The background changes at random.
 This website does contain a small easter egg._
 _Link to viewable webpage https://philipeskins.github.io/beepboop/_

 ## Setup/Installation Requirements